ProtoconNet/protocon-general-doc/docs/api/rapi.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''

 * It broadcasts a seal or an operation to the network.
-* If it successes to broadcast, it will returns ``200`` with the complete seal json.
+* If broadcast is successful, it returns ``200`` with the complete seal json.
-* However, the success broadcasting doesn't asure the success of processing the operation.
+* However, successful broadcasting doesn't ensure the success of processing the operation.

 +----------------------------------+--------+
 | PATH                             | METHOD |